Trains Eurostar en gare

 Eurostar Group’s new dynamic

-Building on its good results in 2023, Eurostar Group, which now operates in 5 countries and serves 28 destinations, plans to carry 30 million passengers each year by 2030 in order to speed up the modal shift to rail.
+Building on its growth in 2024, Eurostar Group, which now operates in 5 countries and serves 28 destinations, plans to carry 30 million passengers each year by 2030 in order to speed up the modal shift to rail.

-In 2023, the Eurostar Group, which now lumps together Eurostar and Thalys, carried 18.6 million passengers; a result driven by strong demand on routes to London, Brussels and Amsterdam.
+In 2024, the Eurostar Group, which lumps together Eurostar and Thalys, carried 19.5 million passengers; a result driven by strong demand especially during the Olympic and Paralympic Games.
 Now the new group has set its sights on carrying 30 million passengers each year by 2030.

-The fastest-growing routes on the Eurostar network to and from Paris in 2023:
+The fastest-growing routes on the Eurostar network in 2024:

 100 renewable energy